salvolannister/LyraStarterGameEx2/README.md

 ## How to contribute

-Fork the project, create a new branch from main, open the Editor, go to Edit > EditorPreferences, then on the left, click "LyraDeveloperSettings".
+Fork the project, create a new branch from main, open the Editor, go to Edit > EditorPreferences, then on the left, click "Lyra Developer Settings".
-On your right, go to Experience Override and set a default Lyra experience to avoid the editor crushing after play.
+On your right, go to Allow player bots to Attack and untick it to avoid being shot while testing.
 Once you are done open a pull request in the main project.

-To test multiplayer: //TODO write something here since I still don't know how to do it :')
+To test multiplayer: On the editor on the left select from "Common Maps" the "L_ShooterGym" level and set the net mode to "Play As Listen Server"

 ## General procedure